edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 sudo snap set edgex-ui config.edgex-security-secret-store=false sudo snap start edgex-ui # restart if the service has already started
 ```

+##### Using MQTT message bus
+The default message bus for EdgeX services is Redis Pub/Sub.
+If you prefer to use MQTT instead of Redis, change the [message bus configurations](../../microservices/general/messagebus/#configuration-changes) using snap options.

+!!! example
+    To switch to an insecure MQTT message bus for all core services (inside the platform snap) and the Device Virtual using snap options, set the following:
+    ```bash
+    snap set edgexfoundry config.messagequeue-protocol="mqtt" \
+                          config.messagequeue-port=1883 \
+                          config.messagequeue-type="mqtt" \
+                          config.messagequeue-authmode="none"

+    snap set edgex-device-virtual config.messagequeue-protocol="mqtt" \
+                                  config.messagequeue-port=1883 \
+                                  config.messagequeue-type="mqtt" \
+                                  config.messagequeue-authmode="none"
+    ```

 ### Managing services
 [managing services]: #managing-services